Family Law and Divorce Lawyers Morris County, NJ

 Contact Our Morristown Spousal Support Attorneys Today

-Whether you wish to consult with an attorney regarding your pending alimony settlement, or in hopes of modifying an existing support agreement, the law firm of Laufer, Dalena, Cadicina, Jensen & Boyd is ready to help.
+Whether you wish to consult with an attorney regarding your pending alimony settlement, or in hopes of modifying an existing support agreement, the law firm of Laufer, Dalena, Cadicina, Jensen & Bradley is ready to help.
 Featuring many attorneys nominated to the Super Lawyers list as it relates to family law, we have the recognition and experience necessary to handling any divorce or family law issue.
 For a complete overview of our attorneys and their years of inclusion to Super Lawyers, check out our attorney profiles or the section below.

 For more information about spousal support and maintaining lifestyle, please speak with one of our attorneys in a consultation.
 We are available for evening and weekend appointments, charge reasonable rates, and are conveniently located one-half block from the Morristown Green.
 To speak with our family law team today, contact us online or through our offices at 973-975-0441.